sizuhe/GSD_python/README.md

 At the moment you can save data from every graph but not at the same time.

 # Known bugs/problems
-- Low performance
-- Data saving only possible on one graph at a time. / WIP
+- Data saving only possible on one graph at a time.

 # More info
 Check out this [GUI project](https://github.com/el-NASA/CanSat-Ground-station) from Daniel Rodriguez which was very useful to developing our own.